sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

-With 10m coax, you can't (or you probably can) argue against the fact that the 9:1 *random wire* is more efficient despite coax and ATU losses in the lower part of HF compared to the 49:1 EFHW.
+With 10m coax, you can't (or you probably can) argue against the fact that the 9:1 *random wire* is more efficient despite coax and ATU losses in the lower part of HF and 6m compared to the 49:1 EFHW.
+Transformer loss in the 49:1 is 1 S-unit on 6m compared to 0.6 dB loss in the 9:1 transformer.
+It was interesting to find out that a 9:1 *random wire* also works well on 6m with half an S-unit system loss.
+I will however not use a 49:1 on 6m.
 The 49:1 is better suited for 20m and 17m according to my numbers.

 There may be situations where you can't use an ATU or don't want to carry around an external ATU.
-Provided that you don't want to use 160m, then a 49:1 EFHW is still an excellent choice.
+Provided that you don't want to use 160m and 6m, then a 49:1 EFHW is still an excellent choice.
 It's well below 3 dB in loss above 160m, and 3 dB is half an S unit.
 An EFHW can easily be made to operate on at least 2 major bands (3 by adding a capacitor) using the same wire (for example 40m and 20m).
 They are easier to mechanically tune compared to dipoles and off-center-fed dipoles (only one end to adjust).

-The 9:1 *random wire* with an ATU is not only a convenient full-spectrum HF antenna, it's also quite efficient according to my numbers.
+The 9:1 *random wire* with an ATU is not only a convenient full-spectrum HF antenna that also works well on 6m, it's also quite efficient according to my numbers.

 The conclusion is that both systems work, and both provide good enough efficiency to work contacts on low power.
 Both are below 3 dB from 80m to 10m.